 \section{Proposal}

-Here we present a proposal to scale Boson Sampling experiments based on continuous variables (CV) and temporal encoding.
-In the CV case, the information is encoded on the quantum modes of light, specifically, on the eigenstates of operators with continuum spectrum \cite{kok2010introduction}.
+Here we propose a technique to scale Boson Sampling experiments based on continuous variables (CV) and temporal encoding.
+In the CV case, the information is encoded in the quantum modes of light, specifically in the eigenstates of operators with a continuous spectrum \cite{kok2010introduction}.
 Continuous-variables quantum information has achieved impressive results.
-An initial report of 10,000 entangled modes in a continuous-variable cluster mode \cite{Furusawa_10000} was latter upgraded to one million modes \cite{Furusawa_one_million}.
-Some of these systems were conceived to perform measurement-based quantum computation (MBQC), and here we show they can be adapted to Boson Sampling.
-Moreover, while some of the theoretical work for MBQC assume unrealistically infinite squeezing, here we require only finite squeezing.
-The world record for detected squeezed light is 15db \cite{Roman_15db}, while it is estimated a 20.5db threshold of squeezing is needed for fault-tolerant quantum computation using Gottesman-Kitaev-Preskill (GKP) encoding \cite{Menicicci2014,GKP_encoding}.
+An initial report of 10,000 entangled modes in a continuous-variable cluster mode \cite{Furusawa_10000} was later upgraded to one million modes \cite{Furusawa_one_million}.
+Some of these systems were conceived to perform measurement-based quantum computation, and here we show they can be adapted to Boson Sampling.
+Moreover, while some of the theoretical work for measurement-based quantum computation assume unrealistically infinite squeezing, we only require finite squeezing here.
+The world record for detected squeezed light is 15 db \cite{Roman_15db}, while 20.5 db of squeezing would give rise to conditions for fault-tolerant quantum computation under the Gottesman-Kitaev-Preskill encoding \cite{Menicicci2014,GKP_encoding}.

 The work of Lund \textit{et al.} \cite{Lund2014} (a.k.a.
-Scattershot Boson Sampling) demonstrated Gaussian states can be used as inputs in Boson Sampling experiments and only bounded squeezing is necessary, provided each output is projected in the number basis by single-photon detection.
+Scattershot Boson Sampling) demonstrated that Gaussian states can be used as inputs in Boson Sampling experiments and only bounded squeezing is necessary, provided each output is projected onto the number basis by single-photon detection.
 It is important at this point to emphasise that the specific task of Scattershot Boson Sampling requires the generation of a different distribution to standard Boson Sampling.
-One result presented in \cite{Lund2014} was to show that sampling from this alternative distribution is also a hard problem when employing classical computing resources.
+One result presented in Ref.~\cite{Lund2014} was to show that sampling from this alternative distribution is also a hard problem when employing classical computing resources.
 The single photon Boson Sampling distribution is contained within the Scattershot Boson Sampling distribution, but this is merely used as part of the proof for computational hardness.
 The requisite task is the efficient generation of samples from a Gaussian state measured in the Fock basis without any further processing.